HarisGhaffar/Fire_Guard/README.md

 Welcome to **Fire Guard**, an innovative and intelligent fire detection and response system designed to protect lives and property by utilizing the power of AI.
 This project aims to automatically detect fire, locate its position, and trigger the necessary response mechanisms such as alerts, water sprinklers, and emergency calls.

-## 🚀 Features

-- **🔥 Fire Detection**: Uses AI to detect fire in real-time through video feed.
-- **📍 Location Identification**: Automatically identifies the exact position of the fire using image processing.
-- **🚨 Emergency Alerts**: Sends automatic alerts via SMS, email, or phone call to relevant authorities.
-- **📡 IP-based Location Tracking**: Determines the fire's location using IP addresses and provides map-based visualization.
-- **💧 Automatic Response**: Controls water sprinklers, fire extinguishers, or other fire suppression systems automatically.
-- **📈 Data Analysis**: Provides insights and analytics on fire incidents for further safety improvements.
-- **🌐 Cloud Integration**: Cloud services to store data and access it remotely.
-- **📱 Mobile Application**: Android app for remote monitoring and control.

 ## 📜 Table of Contents

 - [Features](#-features)